-The Chinese National Space Agency (CNSA) is one the fastest-growing space agencies in the world today.
+The Chinese National Space Agency (CNSA) is one of the fastest-growing space agencies in the world today.
 From its relatively humble beginnings sixty years ago, it has come to be one of the biggest contenders in the modern-day space race.

 In a previous article, we discussed the top 5 space programs around the world.
-China was an obvious inclusion, given the leaps and bounds the country has made with their space program of late.
+China was an obvious inclusion, given the leaps and bounds the country has made with its space program of late.
 But in order to highlight their vast achievements, a more in-depth look is necessary.

 And in the coming years and decades, the CNSA has a number of impressive feats in store.
-Let's take a look at the Chinese space program - past, present and future...
+Let's take a look at the Chinese space program - past, present, and future...